brimdata/zed/docs/lake/design.md

 For example, this commmand deletes the three objects and/or commits referenced by the given tags:
 ```
-zed lake delete -p logs <tag-1> <tag-2> <tag-3>
+zed lake delete -p logs <id> <id> <id>
 ```
-Data can be deleted an object at a time or as a collection of objections comprising a commit using the commit tag.
-When deleting by commit tag, only the objects that remain from the commit (i.e., because some of them may be previously deleted) are subject to the delete operation thereby avoiding write-conflicts in the commit log.

-In other words, the data in commits `<tag-1>`, `<tag-2>`, and `<tag-3>` remains in the pool and scans can be performed on older snapshots of the pool as long as the data objects are not purged from the lake.

-> TBD: when a scan encounters an object that was deleted, it should simply
+> TBD: when a scan encounters an object that was physically deleted, it should simply
 > continue on and issue a warning of the query endpoint warnings channel.

 ### Purge and Vacate